-Biomarkers of inflammatory response have been frequently evaluated during the follow-up of this inflammatory response and used as a measure for predicting mortality.
-Although there is a significant correlation between the percentage of neutrophils and neutrophil count, the neutrophil count percentage (NCP) is often used in analytical control of infections.
-In cases such as community-acquired pneumonia where lymphocytes' response is observed in the foreground, some studies have shown that the percentage of lymphocytes is an important marker in predicting the mortality risk (7).
-In the presence of high levels of white blood cells, a low lymphocyte percentage has been found to be significantly correlated in terms of hospitalization and mortality.
+Biomarkers, such as a measurement of inflammatory response, have been frequently evaluated in the follow-up of this inflammatory response and in predicting mortality.
+Although there is a significant correlation between the percentage of neutrophils and neutrophil count, neutrophil count percentage (NCP) is often used in analytical control of infections.
+In cases such as communityacquired pneumonia, where lymphocyte response is observed in the foreground, studies have shown that the percentage of lymphocytes is an important marker in predicting the mortality (7).
+In the presence of high white blood cell, low lymphocyte percentage has been found to be significantly correlated in terms of hospitalization and mortality.
 Therefore, lymphocyte percentage is associated with poor results (8, 9).

-One of the poor prognostic markers in COVID-19 patients is the ferritin level.
+One of the poor prognostic markers in COVID-19 patients is ferritin level.
 Ferritin H-chain inactivates the secretion of inflammatory cytokines by activating macrophages.
-It is the pathogenesis of hyperferritinemic syndrome that can be explained in CO-VID-19 infection (10).
-Wu et al. showed the relationship between 799 - 804 high serum ferritin levels and development of acute respiratory distress syndrome (ARDS).
-In addition, there are some studies associated with mortality rates and ferritin levels (11, 12).
-As a result of this significant change in lymphocyte number and percentage, and ferritin level, the use of these values together in COVID-19 cases may present an opportunity to develop a different approach.
+It is the pathogenesis of hyperferritinemic syndrome that can be explained in COVID infection (10).
+Wu et al. showed the relationship between high serum ferritin levels and development of Acute Respiratory Distress Syndrome (ARDS).
+In addition, there exist some studies associated with the mortality rates and ferritin levels (11, 12).
+As the result of this significant change in lymphocyte number and percentage and ferritin level, the use of these values together in COVID-19 cases may present an opportunity to develop a different approach.